jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

   (b) for the purpose of supplying it or administering it to any other person in accordance with any procedure approved by the Director-General of Health.

 ### 30 Burden of proof
-In any proceedings against any person in respect of any offence against this Act or against any regulations made under this Act in which it is proved that he had in his possession any controlled drug, or did any act in relation to a controlled drug which would have amounted to that offence if such act were not done pursuant to section 8 or to a licence under this Act or as otherwise permitted by regulations under this Act, the burden of proving that he had such controlled drug in his possession, or did such act, pursuant to the said section 8 or to any such licence or as so permitted shall lie on him.
+In any proceedings against any person in respect of any offence against this Act or against any regulations made under this Act in which it is proved that he had in his possession any controlled drug, or did any act in relation to a controlled drug which would have amounted to that offence if such act were not done pursuant to section 8, 35DC, or 35DD or to a licence under this Act or as otherwise permitted by regulations under this Act, the burden of proving that he had such controlled drug in his possession, or did such act, pursuant to the said section 8, 35DC, or 35DD or to any such licence or as so permitted shall lie on him.

 ### 31 Evidence of analysis
 (1) For the purposes of this section, the term analyst means—